debops/debops/docs/ansible/roles/debops.etc_aliases/dependency.rst

 ---------------------------------------------

-The dependent configuration from other roles is stored in the :file:`secret/` directory on the Ansible Controller (see debops.secret_ for more details) in a JSON file, with each role configuration in a separate dictionary.
+The dependent configuration from other roles is stored in the :file:`secret/` directory on the Ansible Controller (see :ref:`debops.secret` for more details) in a JSON file, with each role configuration in a separate dictionary.
 The ``debops.etc_aliases`` role reads this file when Ansible local facts indicate that the :file:`/etc/aliases` file is configured, otherwise a new